-This is so Customs can make contact with them when the package arrives, so they can pay any customs duty owed and so the package can be delivered.
+This is so customs authorities can make contact with the recipient when the package arrives, so they can arrange for any customs duty to be paid and the package can be delivered.

-Failure to provide correct contact information can see the package held or returned to sender.
+Failure to provide correct contact information can result in the package being held and/or returned to sender.

-Inform the receiver of possible duties to pay
+Inform the receiver of possible duties to be paid

 Providing the correct contact information is vital.
 Packages shipped using Packlink couriers are shipped with the delivery duty unpaid (DDU).
-This means any customs duty is to be paid by the recipient.
+This means any customs duty will need to be paid by the recipient.